MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

 For more information, see [**IMbnDeviceService interface**](/windows/win32/api/mbnapi/nn-mbnapi-imbndeviceservice).

-### <span id="Legacy_support_and_identity_morphing"></span><span id="legacy_support_and_identity_morphing"></span><span id="LEGACY_SUPPORT_AND_IDENTITY_MORPHING"></span>Legacy support and identity morphing
+### Legacy support and identity morphing

 Windows 8, Windows 8.1, and Windows 10 support mobile broadband devices designed for Windows 7.
-Whereas the current ecosystem of devices will continue to function on Windows 8, Windows 8.1, and Windows 10 they will not fully utilize the Windows 8, Windows 8.1, or Windows 10 mobile broadband platforms.
+Whereas the current ecosystem of devices will continue to function on Windows 8, Windows 8.1, and Windows 10 they will not fully utilize the Windows mobile broadband platforms.

 A summary of mobile broadband device support inWindows 8, Windows RT, Windows 8.1, and Windows RT 8.1 is provided here: